spookymushroom/domain-fronted-youtube/README.md

   domainfrontedyoutube.downloadfromlink(link)
 ```

 Search functionality is only availible when importing it as a module.
-One can search for a video using:
+Video search is done with:

 ```python
   domainfrontedyoutube.searchyoutube(query)